-Its neck-to-neck in Chhattisgarh, but Raman Singh trailing
+Congress leading in Chhattisgarh; Raman Singh trailing against Vajpayee's niece Karuna Shukla

 Raipur, Dec 11: Three times Chief Minister Raman Singh is trailing against former prime minister Atal Bihari Vajpayee's niece Karuna Shukla in Chhattisgarh's Rajnandgaon.